What are the legal frameworks for corporate restructuring in Thailand?

 What legal frameworks govern corporate restructuring in Thailand?

-Corporate restructuring in Thailand is governed primarily by the Thai Civil and Commercial Code (CCC), the Public Limited Company Act B.E.
-2535 (1992), and the Foreign Business Act B.E.
-2542 (1999).
-Depending on the type of restructuring, various legal provisions apply.
-For example, a merger between public companies must comply with the Public Limited Company Act, while asset sales or business acquisitions often fall under the Civil and Commercial Code.
+Corporate restructuring in Thailand falls under several key statutes.
+The Thai Civil and Commercial Code (CCC) provides the general corporate framework.
+The Public Limited Company Act B.E.
+2535 (1992) governs public companies.
+The Foreign Business Act B.E.
+2542 (1999) regulates foreign participation in restricted sectors.
+The applicable law depends on the type of restructuring.
+For instance, a merger between public companies must follow the Public Limited Company Act.
+In contrast, asset sales or business transfers usually fall under the Civil and Commercial Code.

 What are the types of corporate restructuring in Thailand?